-- Opportunities under review are detailed out, estimating cost to develop and value it brings.
+- Opportunities under review are detailed out, estimating the cost to develop and the value it brings.

 - Optionally the opportunity can be documented on Confluence, allowing for free-form discussions and requirements gathering.

-- Once that all required details are collected, opportunities are progressed into status ‘to be decided’.
+- Once all required details are collected, opportunities are progressed into the status “to be decided”.

 - At this point, a formal decision can be taken to include the opportunity into a development plan.
 Of course, the opportunity might be costly to develop (and be rejected) or put “on hold” if the circumstances are not favorable to start its development.

-- The ‘to be delivered’ queue is used by R&D to select the opportunities which will be included in future releases.
+- The “to be delivered” queue is used by R&D to select the opportunities that will be included in future releases.

 - The ranking of the opportunities is therefore very important as R&D will focus on the top-ranked ones.